kenyaachon/AdvancedExpressCourse/README.md

 For improving the performance of the application, user sessions and data are cached in cookies, We replaced the console.log() with a logger called bunyan which is asynchronous versus console.log() which is a synchronoous function

+For reducing the size of files during loading, we used the module compression, which compresses response bodies for all requests that traverse through the middleware

 For testing the performance of the application:
 We used the Apache Benchmark tool,
 -c concurrency Number of multiple requests to make at a time